 You sell phone pouches.
 Knowing full well that people who buy new phones are also buying pouches – but not from you – you decide to team up with the best-selling phone dealer around you.

 By teaming up with such a brand, you make it so that phone buyers see your brand as the perfect mix with the product they’re getting.

 You can either place your products directly at the phone store or leave a flyer/handbill/billboard around pointing prospects to your store.

 4. Convey your product message everywhere

-Every product is intended to solve a pain point in their industry.
-No matter how little or great, this is the primary rationale behind any product creation – to offer a solution.
+Every single product has been designed to solve a pain point or make its clients’ lives easier.
+No matter how big or small, this is the primary rationale behind any product creation – to offer a solution.

 Yes, your product can do this; it is what everybody knows it for.
 But do they also know it can do something else?
 Many a time, a product has more than one solution it offers.
 But because these other solutions aren’t the main ones, they go under the radar.
 And that’s the fault of the product manufacturer.

 Yes, everybody loves your task management software.
 It’s brilliant.
 It helps people complete their tasks faster.
 But do people also know you added a feature that can help them turn on focus sounds in the background – something to improve their focus and concentration when working?